You are currently viewing Who Is Incompetent to Contract in India?

 • In India, Section 12 of the ICA governs the legally binding risk of people of unsound mind, including those who are drunk.
 Under this part, an individual is viewed as of sound mind on the off chance that they can understand and shape an objective judgment about the agreement’s impact on their interests when making it.

 • If an individual is mostly of unsound mind, they can agree when they are of sound brain.
-In any case, if they are by and large of sound mind, they can’t go into an agreement when they are of unsound mind.
+In any case, if they are by and large of sound mind, they can’t come to an agreement when they are of unsound mind.

 • The primary variable is whether the individual could judge that going into the agreement was in their interest at the time of agreeing.